python/mypy/docs/source/error_codes.rst

 ------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--disallow-any-generics` to enable it.
+Use :option:`--disallow-any-generics <mypy --disallow-any-generics>` to enable it.

 If you use :option:`--disallow-any-generics <mypy --disallow-any-generics>`, mypy requires that each generic type has values for each type argument.
 For example, the types ``list`` or